 A fun-filled vacation can quickly turn into a disaster if you have to return home for problems that you could have avoided if you had planned your escape thoroughly.
-Don’t let the excitement blind you to possible risks and be certain to smartly prepare your home for a long-haul vacations.
+Don’t let the excitement blind you to possible risks and be certain to smartly prepare for things to do before leaving your home for holidays.
 How?
 Let’s explore…

 While this may sound boring to some of you, a bit of cleanup will pay off when you come back home from your trip.
 Try to get all of your routine house chores done before leaving so you won’t have to keep worrying about having to do them once you get back home.